bsnider/UC-Demos/CameraDemo/README.md

-#Starting Fresh with JavaScript 4.x Demo Theater samples
+#Starting Fresh with JavaScript 4.x - Camera Demo

 [Live Sample](http://bsnider.github.io/UC-Demos/CameraDemo)

-These demos will be used in the Starting Fresh with JavaScript 4.x Demo Theater at the 2016 UC.
+This demo will be used in the Starting Fresh with JavaScript 4.x Demo Theater at the 2016 UC.
+It demonstrates the functionality of the 3D camera.

 ## Features